pkgr6286/aegis/replit.md

 ## Overview

 Aegis is a multi-tenant SaaS platform designed for pharmaceutical patient assistance programs.
-The platform enables pharmaceutical companies to manage drug programs, patient screening sessions, and partner integrations while maintaining strict data isolation between tenants.
-Built with enterprise-grade security and healthcare compliance in mind (HIPAA-ready architecture), the system uses Row-Level Security (RLS) at the PostgreSQL database layer to ensure complete tenant data segregation.
+Its purpose is to enable pharmaceutical companies to manage drug programs, patient screening sessions, and partner integrations while ensuring strict data isolation between tenants.
+The platform is built with enterprise-grade security and healthcare compliance (HIPAA-ready architecture) using PostgreSQL's Row-Level Security (RLS) for complete tenant data segregation.
+Key capabilities include a Super Admin API for platform management, a Pharma Admin API for tenant operations, a Public Consumer API for patient screening, and a Partner Verification API.

-### Current Development Status

-**Step 3 Completed: Pharma Admin API (Tenant Management)**

-The backend now includes:
-- ✅ Complete Super Admin API for platform-level tenant management
-- ✅ **Complete Pharma Admin API for tenant-level operations**
-- ✅ JWT-based authentication with signature verification
-- ✅ Audit logging service for compliance tracking
-- ✅ Repository pattern for all database operations
-- ✅ Role-based access control (RBAC) middleware
-- ✅ Row-Level Security policies with tenant context middleware
-- ✅ Full CRUD APIs for brand configs, drug programs, and screener versions
-- ✅ User management (invite/remove users from tenant)
-- ✅ Partner management with API key generation/revocation
-- ⚠️ Application role required for RLS enforcement in production (see server/SECURITY.md)

 ## User Preferences